MohamedAG2002/Backlog/README.md

 sudo make install
 ~~~

 This will install Backlog for you on your Linux or Mac machine.
 Now you're ready to use Backlog.
-Please refer to the *Notes* section to know some things before using Backlog.
+Please take a look at the *Notes* section to know some things before using Backlog.

 ## Windows
 Installing Backlog on Windows is not as straightforward as on Linux or Mac.
 But it should be easy enough as well.
 There are no commands to run this time as with Windows you'll have to set the environment variable to the executable you just built.